search ]

 Before you proceed, if you have coding skills, a better approach would be to manually remove CSS and JS files loaded by plugins and themes.

 In one of my recent projects, I used several plugins that provided the functionality required for that site.
-I am quite satisfied with my choice of these plugins, however, I discovered (of course) that they are loaded on every single page of the site, whether I used their functionality on that page or not.
+I discovered (of course) that they are loaded on every single page of the site, whether I used their functionality on that page or not.

 Moreover, these are relatively “heavy” plugins and load many Javascript and CSS files during their loading time, which slows down the loading of each page on the site.